jasonblanchard/bms-software-dev-demo/README.md

 You should see the text `Listening on 8082` in the command line.

 ## Starting the Web client
 Open up a new terminal window and `cd` into the `bms-software-dev-demo/client` directory.
+Run this command to install the dependencies (you only have to do this once):

-Run this command to start the Web client:
+Then run this command to start the Web client:

 ```
 $ yarn start